iamansaroj/SimonSaysGame/README.md

 ## Description

-ColorBeat is a modern adaptation of the classic Simon game, designed to challenge your memory and pattern recognition skills.
+Simon Says Game is a modern adaptation of the classic Simon game, designed to challenge your memory and pattern recognition skills.
 Follow the sequences of colors and sounds, and repeat them accurately to advance through levels.
 Your score corresponds to the highest level you've achieved, so aim for the top!

 ## Features